XSparkDev/MiWill-App/FIREBASE_SETUP_GUIDE.md

 3. **Publish Rules**:
    - Click "Publish" button
    - Rules are now active

+> **⚠️ IMPORTANT**: Make sure you include the `notifications_meta` collection rules shown above.
+This collection is used by the NotificationService to auto-initialize the notifications system.
+Without these rules, you'll get a "Missing or insufficient permissions" error when the app loads.

 ### **Step 6: Configure Storage Security Rules (Future: When Using Firebase Storage)**